saslani/saslani.github.io/_posts/2018-12-08-history-of-organizations.md

         <strong>Warning:</strong> This article is not for those who believe in Young Earth creationism; dinosaur bones are real!
       </p>
       <p>
         The sapiens species is thought to have merged around 300,000 to 200,000 years ago.
-Roughly around 200,000 years ago homo sapiens became recognizable.
-They evolved in Africa around 90,000 years ago and successfully migrated to populate the rest of the world, including to Europe where Neanderthals had already been settled.
-However, it wasn't until about 50,000 years ago when homo sapiens developed capacity for language.
+Roughly around 200,000 ya homo sapiens became recognizable.
+They evolved in Africa around 90,000 ya and successfully migrated to populate the rest of the world, including to Europe where Neanderthals had already been settled.
+However, it wasn't until about 50,000 ya when homo sapiens developed capacity for language.
       </p>
     </div>
     <div class="right image">